Downtown Chili Cookoff

 Entries in any of the following categories can be prepared in advance of the Chili Cookoff.

-- ICS SALSA: This is an International Chili Society sanctioned category.
+- SALSA: This is not an ICS category.

 “Salsa must be homemade by the contestant whose name and ICS # appear on the Contestant Application.
 It may be brought to the site that day or it may be prepared at the Cookoff.”